Return to Earlier Part of Chapter ...

 The PEA, as opposed to the ESA, is all about pay equity "plans", and focusses its enforcement activities on them.
 Since plans respecting most larger employers have now been settled, the PEA only has ongoing application to new employers and complaints regarding discriminatory practices within existing plans.

-It is beyond the scope of this Ontario Employment Law Guide to fully explain the procedures of the Pay Equity regime, however readers may find the following links useful:
+It is beyond the scope of this Employment Law (Ontario) Legal Guide to fully explain the procedures of the Pay Equity regime, however readers may find the following links useful:

 Pay Equity Commission